twisted/twisted/docs/core/howto/logger.rst

 Handling Failures
 ~~~~~~~~~~~~~~~~~

-:py:class:`Logger <twisted.logger.Logger>` provides a :py:meth:`failure <twisted.logger.Logger.failuresHandled>` method, which allows one to run some application code, then capture a :py:class:`Failure <twisted.python.failure.Failure>` in the log stream if that code raises an exception:
+:py:class:`Logger <twisted.logger.Logger>` provides a :py:meth:`failuresHandled <twisted.logger.Logger.failuresHandled>` method, which allows one to run some application code, then capture a :py:class:`Failure <twisted.python.failure.Failure>` in the log stream if that code raises an exception:

 .. code-block:: python

     from twisted.logger import Logger
     log = Logger()

-    with log.failuresHandled("While doing some math:"):
+    with log.failuresHandled("While doing some math:") as math:
         1 / 0

+    if math.succeeded:
+        print("Surprisingly, division by zero is possible.")

 The emitted event will have the ``"log_failure"`` key set, which is a :py:class:`Failure <twisted.python.failure.Failure>` that captures the exception.
 This can be used by my observers to obtain a traceback.